 The book is conversant with other well-known works on the subject of Norse religion such as Myths and Symbols in Pagan Europe: Early Scandinavian and Celtic Religions by H. R. Ellis Davidson, Dictionary of Northern Mythology by Rudolf Simek, and Norse Mythology: A Guide to the Gods, Heroes, Rituals, and Beliefs by John Lindow.
 These three books note the importance of shamanic ritual in Scandinavian society.
 Price’s work, however, deepens and develops the role of the volva in interpreting the will of the gods for a community, what these women meant to the culture, and the empowering effect religion, magic, and sorcery had on women’s status in medieval Scandinavia.

 The book features impressive photos, artwork, and imagery accompanying and often clarifying a point in the text which is instantly engaging.
 Price is a scholar with a fine command of both his prose and subject matter and the work will appeal not only to those interested in Norse history and religion but anyone interested in women’s history, spirituality, sociology, and the ancient concept and practice of magic.

 The Viking Way is scheduled for release by Oxbow Books on 14 June 2019 but one may pre-order now on Amazon.
 Ancient History Encyclopedia highly recommends this work to historians, archaeologists, scholars, and to anyone wishing to broaden their mind and deepen their appreciation of human spirituality and its various expressions.

 Price, Neil.
 "The Viking Way: Magic & Mind in Late Iron Age Scandinavia."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 21 May 2019.
+World History Encyclopedia.
+World History Encyclopedia, 21 May 2019.
 Web.
-26 Jun 2019.
+03 Mar 2021.